lextm/jekyll-theme-chirpy/_posts/2017-1-21-how-to-write-add-ins-of-visual-studio-for-mac.md

 The core assemblies have significant differences in editor related APIs, due to the big upgrade in Xamarin Studio 6.x.
 And now again, Visual Studio for Mac (based on MonoDevelop 7.x) requires a new branch.

-So to create a new add-in, you can always get start from [the official guide for Xamarin Studio](https://developer.xamarin.com/guides/cross-platform/xamarin-studio/customizing-ide/extending_xamarin_studio_with_addins/), Extending Xamarin Studio with Add-Ins
+So to create a new add-in, you can always get start from [the official guide for Xamarin Studio](https://developer.xamarin.com/guides/cross-platform/xamarin-studio/customizing-ide/extending_xamarin_studio_with_addins/),

+> Updated (Jan 12, 2023): This guide is no longer valid.

+# Extending Xamarin Studio with Add-Ins

 Replace all texts of "Xamarin Studio" with "Visual Studio for Mac", and you should be able to get Addin Maker (>=1.3.4) installed and a sample add-in created.